Category Archives: Residential Roofing

 Spanish Roof Tile Styles

-When most people think of Spanish tile roofs, they conjure up an image of a curved, mostly red-colored roofing material.
-While that striking image is the classic Spanish tile look, there are others to consider in 2023.
+When most people think of spanish tile roofs, they conjure up an image of a curved, mostly red-colored roofing material.
+While that striking image is the classic spanish tile look, there are others to consider.

 Patterned Spanish Tiles

-For instance, if you want more character and rustic styling, you should consider patterned Spanish tiles.
-Patterned Spanish tiles don’t have a uniform color, and they stick out from the roof a bit more, giving it a more textured look.
+For instance, consider patterned spanish tiles if you want more character and rustic styling.
+Patterned spanish tiles don’t have a uniform color, and they stick out from the roof a bit more, giving it a more textured look.

 Dark Spanish Tiles

-If you aren’t a fan of the lighter tile colors, Spanish tiles also come in a darker, almost brown tone.
+If you don’t like the lighter tile colors, spanish tiles also come in a darker, almost brown tone.
 Remember that the darker the tile, the more heat it will absorb.

 Traditional Terracotta Tiles